 "I see bowel toxins rather as a relatively late-acting factor that accelerates a process which develops for other reasons.
 Once our detoxifying mechanisms begin to fail, bowel toxins pass the bowel with relative ease, and rapidly destroy the remaining systems of defense and detoxification.
 The altered hormonal environment and weakened digestion of an aging organism create a new balance between the animal and the bowel flora, sometimes allowing the proliferation of more toxic flora.
 The accumulation of iron and other heavy metals, and of unsaturated fats, and the progressive loss of copper under the influence of the stress of darkness, are probably the central events in the process of aging."
 Dr. Ray Peat, PhD

 How do you get rid of that bloated feeling?

-A perfect place to start is with these two simple tips on how you can increase your stomach acid instantly at any meal.
-You’ll also want to get more nutrient dense foods and food-based supplements in your diet.
+A perfect place to start is by reading all my tips on how to fix your gut.
+You'll also want to get more nutrient dense foods and food-based supplements in your diet.
 Zinc and B-vitamins, especially Thiamine (B1) are big here.

 Beyond that, if you want to banish bloating for good, you must focus on a multifaceted approach to up-regulate your metabolism and address your nutritional debt using with real food therapy.
-Gut Biome testing and mineral testing exposes what your body needs and can help speed up the process.
+Gut testing and mineral testing exposes what your body needs and can help speed up the process.
 Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs.

 Ready to address kiss your bloating goodbye right now?

-Are you bloated?
+Do you have digestive distress?
 If so, what helps?
 Please share in the comments!

 1. Weatherby, Dicken.
 “Liver and Gallbladder.”
 Signs and Symptoms Analysis from a Functional Perspective.
 Nutritional Therapy Association, 2004.
 Print.